 Telephone: +44 (0) 1223 335807

-Having studied for a year in Paris at the École des Hautes Études en Sciences Sociales, I returned as a postgraduate to Newnham where I had read French and German as an undergraduate.
-My PhD focussed on the history of reading and the theory of narrative with reference to autobiographical fiction of the French eighteenth century.
-I have since continued to publish on the history of the ‘rise’ of the modern novel but I have worked increasingly on early globalisation and intercultural relations in the age of Enlightenment.
-My Newnham room is adorned with a combination of engravings from the Encyclopédie of Diderot and d’Alembert and with the more contemporary art of my four children.
+Her PhD focused on the history of reading and the theory of narrative with reference to autobiographical fiction of the French eighteenth century.
+She has since continued to publish on the history of the ‘rise’ of the modern novel.
+She now works increasingly on early globalisation and intercultural relations in the age of Enlightenment.

 Recent publications include Remapping the Rise of the European Novel (SVEC 2007: 10); (with Cecil Courtney) Raynal’s Histoire des deux Indes: colonialism, networks and global exchange (Oxford University Studies in the Enlightenment, October 2015); ‘Eighteenth-century Foreign Imports’ in The Oxford History of the Novel, vol. 2, ed.
 Karen O’Brien and Peter Garside (OUP, 2015); ‘Castles for Sale?
 Picaresque itineraries and the eighteenth-century French novel’ in The Picaresque novel in Western Literature (CUP, 2015); ‘Turkish Delight?
 The Confecting of Turkish Theatrical Entertainment for Ottoman guests in France’, Esprit Créateur (2013).

-I have just completed a critical edition of Book X of Raynal’s eighteenth-century Histoire philosophique et politique des deux Indes – arguably the first major example of a world history, probing the social, economic and political consequences of European colonialism.
-The project on which I am now working concerns the multilingualism of the Enlightenment and the role played by travellers and refugees in the transnational exchange of books and ideas.
+She recently completed a critical edition of Book X of Raynal’s eighteenth-century Histoire philosophique et politique des deux Indes – arguably the first major example of a world history, probing the social, economic and political consequences of European colonialism.